If your baby stops sleeping well in the 5-8 month age range, it is likely due to one of these 11 reasons. Solve your baby’s sleep problems.

 7-Waketime (Playtime) Length is Not Correct

 Is your baby up the correct length of time for your baby’s sleep needs?
+Do wake windows need to change?

 If your baby is up too long, your baby won’t sleep well.
 If your baby isn’t up long enough, your baby won’t sleep well.